Know the minimum CIBIL Score for MSME loans or business loans and how to improve your eligibility even with a low score.

 No credit history.
 Build your credit profile before applying. |

-Your CIBIL score reflects your credit history, repayment behaviour, and financial reliability.
-So, maintaining a strong score not only improves approval chances but also helps you secure higher loan amounts on favourable terms.
+Your business loan CIBIL score reflects your credit history, repayment behaviour, and overall financial reliability.
+Lenders use this score to assess how likely you are to repay the loan on time.
+Maintaining a strong score improves your chances of approval and helps you secure higher loan amounts on better terms.

 Each financial institution sets its own rules and limits for assessing credit risk.
 These policies play a significant role in determining the minimum CIBIL score required for approval.